Using the AutoConfigBackup Service¶

-By default, the firewall will not initiate a reboot.
+By default the firewall will not initiate a reboot.
 Depending on the configuration items restored, a reboot may not be necessary.
-For example, firewall and NAT rules are automatically reloaded after restoring a configuration.
+For example, firewall and NAT rules are automatically reloaded after restoring a configuration, but interface configurations are not.

 After restoring, a the GUI presents a prompt offering to reboot.
 If the restored configuration changes anything other than the NAT and firewall rules, choose Yes.